-For fixed wing aircraft with a maximum gross take-off weight (MGTOW) less than 5700kg, and all helicopters regardless of MGTOW, actual body weight (including hand luggage) is to be used.
+For fixed wing aircraft that have less than 30 passenger seats and all helicopters, actual body weight (including hand luggage) is to be used.

-If within regulatory and operator operating guidance, standard weights based on seasonal averages acceptable to Company may be used for fixed wing aircraft with a MGTOW exceeding 5700kg unless aviation specialist advice provides alternative guidance.
+If within regulatory and operator operating guidance, standard weights based on seasonal averages acceptable to the Company may be used for fixed wing aircraft with 30 passenger seats or more, unless aviation specialist advice provides alternative guidance.